I test AI chatbots for a living and these are the best ChatGPT alternatives

 One of the biggest selling points for Claude though is the additional features.
 When Sonnet 3.5 launched we saw the arrival of Artifacts, a tool that lets you run code in the browser or even save content created by Claude for use elsewhere.
 Further to this, Claude now also has a project library feature for shared work and ideas.

-Claude AI has recently introduced several enhancements, including the release of desktop applications for Windows and macOS, and the addition of dictation support.
-The new desktop apps allow users to engage with Claude directly from their computers, eliminating the need to switch between devices.
-This integration facilitates seamless multitasking, enabling users to incorporate Claude's functionalities into various applications such as documents, spreadsheets, and presentations without relying solely on the web interface.
+The release of desktop applications for Windows and macOS, and the addition of dictation support, allow users to engage with Claude directly from their computers, eliminating the need to switch between devices.
+There is now even a Chrome extension to allow it to interact with webpages.

 These developments further underscore Claude's commitment to providing a more integrated and efficient user experience.